swhmonster/blog_walter/vuepress-starter/docs/README.md

 home: true
 heroText: Talk is cheap.
 Show me the code.
 tagline: If I have seen further it is by standing on the shoulder of Giants.
-actionText: 支持一下（Donation） →
+actionText: Donation →
-actionLink: /donation/
+actionLink: /documents/donation/
 footer:
 ---